simon-hjp/MAIR_projectG16/README.md

 We'll implement and empirically evaluate a machine learning classifier for natural language processing (NLP).
 This will enable our system to understand and interpret user queries effectively and with relatively high precision.

 - **Dialog System Application**:
-Using the dialog model and NLP classifier, we'll develop a text-based dialog system application.
+Using the dialog model and classifiers, we'll develop a text-based dialog system application.
 Users will interact with our system to receive restaurant recommendations.

 **Part 2**:
 Has not started yet.